SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 - If the crab you are following is assigned to a new ID for a large number of frames (i.e., it has been re-IDed/there was an ID switch): change all the annotations to match the ID in the previous frames.

-  - In the menu bar, select the grid icon (6th icon after `Help` menu).
+  - In the menu bar, select the grid icon (6th icon after the `Help` menu).
     - All the frames will be shown in a grid style.
-    - You do not need to wait until the grid images are finished loading before doing any of the step below.
+    - You do not need to wait until the grid images are finished loading before doing any of the steps below.
   - Choose `Group by` `region [track]` - a selector for the track number will pop up next to it.
   - In the selector, choose the track you want to edit.
     - For example: if the original ID is 9, and the crab has now been re-IDed to 12, then choose `12/79: track = 12`.